Limited availability by phone; questions by email.

 Legal use of cash remains possible

-The government emphasises that cash should remain available for normal, legal use.
-Therefore, a mandatory acceptance requirement for payments up to €3,000 is being considered.
+The Dutch government emphasises that cash should remain available for normal, legitimate use.
+For this reason, a mandatory cash acceptance obligation applies up to €3,000.

 Buying gold and silver with cash will remain possible, but the maximum price is lowered to 3000 euros.